Add google analytics to Astro with Partytown

 Logo of Astro, partytown and google analytics together

-In this guide, we will learn how to add google analytics to your Astro project using a web worker with Partytown.
+In this guide, we will focus on adding Google Analytics to your Astro project using Partytown, a web worker integration.

-Create a new Astro project with the CLI
+To begin, create a new Astro project using the CLI:

 npm create astro@latest